Clommunity/Doc/plugins/pastecat/pastecat.md

 and the complete direction of our Pastecat server.

 Now we have a way to know if our server is up or down, so we can add the "stop" button in the web interfae.
-We will modify a little bit the php script that we had before, just by addind anther advertisement indicating whether Pastecat is up or down, and 2 more buttons if it is running.
+We will modify a little bit the PHP script that we had before, just by addind anther advertisement indicating whether Pastecat is up or down, and 2 more buttons if it is running.
 So, in our index function, within the condition that checks if Pastecat is installed we will have the following code: